Adapting your Organizational Culture to an inter-culturally complex world, Part 1 of 3

 Start evolving your Organizational Culture

-Our increasingly global and inter-culturally complex world necessitates the evolution of our Organisational Culture.
+Our increasingly global and inter-culturally complex world necessitates the evolution of our Organizational Culture.
 A radical shift in how we look at corporate culture is required.
 The three issues in this article alone make a compelling case for taking the globalization of your organization’s DNA and culture seriously.

 Remember that taking it seriously and making the necessary adjustments cannot be accomplished by employing Western lenses and ways of looking at OC, due to the intercultural complexity and global nature of today’s workforce, as well as the growing number of geographic locations where organizations have teams, offices, and manufacturing, etc..

-Whether we realise it or not, every group and subgroup of people has a unique group culture, whether that is at the multi-national corporate level, or at the individual team level.
+Whether we realize it or not, every group and subgroup of people has a unique group culture, whether that is at the multi-national corporate level, or at the individual team level.
 Either it just happened “by accident”, or a culture has been intentionally created and managed to some degree.
-Either way, the danger is that assumptions, biases and misconceptions are perpetuated without understanding how the group’s culture is misaligned both internally and with the globalisation of the world around it.
+Either way, the danger is that assumptions, biases and misconceptions are perpetuated without understanding how the group’s culture is misaligned both internally and with the globalization of the world around it.